radical-lab/radical-lab.github.io/README.md

 				* cumposure test; she can only /cry|make bodily noises|produce bodily fluids|be (wet|horny)|breathe|eat|drink|feel (emotions|pain|happyness) (\#openbci)?/ when given permission (and her tears must taste good) #¿rose? #i_think_she_had_a_nose_ring
 				* when i fart, or give my "whoremoans" signal; she will moan, call me eminence, admire my aura,..
 				* the girl next door must lick my cum, and taste the L-worldy flavours
-				* when i piss; she will hold it with her lips
+				* when i piss; she will hold it with her lips, whilst maintaining eye contact
+				* maintain eye contact, unless told to do the "-thing", or i leave the room; even when i'm not looking; eye contact c̄ the back of my head for when i cast my gaze upon `/thee|thou/`
+				* when i enter the room; heads will turn #head_turner #carnival_clown_chuckie_chuckie
 		* bed of nails
 		* [ (卐) ] flag
 		* holoentertainment #trueman